deepbsd/deepbsd.github.io/_posts/2021-04-30-Whiptail_Progress_Gauges.markdown

 calculation is simple.
 But what if all you have is a process that doesn't easily lend itself to being measured?
 Where all you have is a PID?

 First, we'll have to launch the process in the background which means spawning a subshell.
-Otherwise, we couldn't measure the process in the script.
+Otherwise, we couldn't measure the process in the same script.
 So, remember that!
-We need to launch the process and capture its PID, then watch for the process to disappear from the PID table.
+We need to launch the process to the background and capture its PID, then watch for the process to disappear from the PID table.
 How on Earth do we make that happen?

 Well, I would recommend passing the name of the function to execute in the background as a parameter to the `processgauge` function.
 So that would mean something like this: